Gunmen torch vehicles, block roads across Mexico as cartel turf war rages

 The group has been accused of using fake job advertisements to lure new members and of torturing and killing recruits who resist.
 Last month, a group of people looking for missing relatives found charred bones, shoes and clothing at a suspected training ground for the cartel.

-The Jalisco cartel is led by Nemesio Rubén "El Mencho" Oseguera Cervantes, for whom the U.S. government has offered a $15 million reward for information leading to his capture.
-Oseguera drew renewed attention this week after his image was projected as a band played at a music festival in Jalisco over the weekend.
+The Jalisco cartel is led by Nemesio Rubén "El Mencho" Oseguera Cervantes.
+The U.S. government has offered a $15 million reward for information leading to his capture.
+Oseguera drew renewed attention after his image was projected as a band played at a music festival in Jalisco in late March.

 In February, his wife, Rosalinda Gonzalez, was released from prison in Mexico after receiving a five-year sentence following her arrest in 2021 for the illicit financial operation of an organized criminal group.
 Her release came on the same day that 29 drug traffickers being held in Mexican prisons were sent to the United States.